inarli/turkcell-fastlogin/readme.md

 # Php Client For Turkcell FastLogin API
-You can easily connect to Turkcell FastLogin API Client with PHP API Documentation : https://hizligiris.turkcell.com.tr/fast-login/what-is-fast-login
+You can easily connect to Turkcell FastLogin API Client with PHP

+API Documentation : https://hizligiris.turkcell.com.tr/fast-login/what-is-fast-login

+### Quality Metrics:

+You can check quality of library from sonarcloud: https://sonarcloud.io/dashboard?id=inarli_turkcell-fastlogin